WTC Final, Day 3: The Ajinkya Rahane-Shardul Thakur dance gives India a footing in the match

 “We just had to absorb the pressure,” Thakur said of their partnership.
 “We were talking to each other a lot.
 If the ball is moving, how is it moving?
 How did the bowler grip the ball, after pitching was there seam movement or did it swing in the air, even if we played wrong.
 He is a senior player, he has played a lot, he told me that ‘even if I make a mistake, you come and talk to me and tell me on the spot’.
 Because we are the last recognized pair.
 So, the more we stayed on the pitch, the more the team will benefit.”

 The partnership between Rahane and Thakur was 109 precious runs, and it just about gave India a footing back into this match.
 It might not mean much in the end result, who knows.
-But during those hours and some minutes of their partnership, Australia were tested.
+But during those couple of hours and a few minutes of their partnership, Australia were tested.
 The grand finale to the World Test Championship felt grand enough.